 “Even the shadows appeared to be dead to the admiration that I still remained alive”

-His biggest worry is his family.
-“I only fear death if it is inflicted on my lived ones.”
-His brother in the other hand, was a bit cowardly and quite the opposite of my grandfather.
+His biggest worry was his family.
+“I only fear death if it is inflicted on my loved ones.”
+In the other hand his brother Giacomo di Salvatore, was a bit cowardly and quite the opposite of my grandfather.
 While Bartolomeo is out working, Giacomo was at home, complaining about his situation.
 Bartolomeo always knew that hard work not always pays off, but intelligence always does; which is what Carol S. Dweck defines in her book Mindset to be a man with a growth mindset.
 Here we have two men, one year apart one another.
 Giacomo believes that his situation would never change because he does not have what it takes; while, at the same time, Bartolomeo believes that anything can be achieved as long as you put all your mind and body into it.
 However, these men did share the similar thought that men are men’s worst enemy.

 On June 10, 1940.
 The kingdom of Italy enters the war.
 The race for safety begins.